darpserj/tf2-server-motds/README.md

 ## Discord Server

-If you're interested in playing some Team Fortress 2 with people interested in the 6s format, [join our Discord server here](https://discord.com/invite/DwAq9srYZJ)
+If you're interested in playing some Team Fortress 2 with people who like the 6s RGL format, [join our Discord server here](https://discord.com/invite/DwAq9srYZJ)

 ## Past versions